josehu07/josehu07.github.io/_posts/2024-02-19-practical-MultiPaxos-TLA-spec.md

   - Replica node failure is injected to assure the protocol's fault-tolerance level
   - See the detailed comments in the source files...
 - Careful optimizations are applied to the spec to reduce the state space W.L.O.G.
-  - Model checking with recommended inputs completes in < 8 min on a 40-core server machine
+  - Model checking with recommended inputs completes in < 22 min on a 40-core server machine
-  - Commenting out the `HandleCommitNotice` action (which is the least significant) reduces check time down to < 2 min
+  - Commenting out the `HandleCommitNotice` action (which is the least significant) and having one fewer request reduces check time down to < 10 secs
 - It is easy to extend this spec and add even more practical features
   - Leader lease and local read
   - Asymmetric write/read quorum sizes